slfnk/vibe-guide-sma/places.md

 - Category: Deep Cuts
 - Location: 20.907891, -100.7701411
 - Google Maps: https://www.google.com/maps/search/?api=1&query=20.907891,-100.7701411
-A killer view showing off a different side of the city + landscape that many residents haven't even seen.
-The road towards the top gets pretty tough for sedans, better to visit in groups in case you run across a pack of barrio dogs.
+A cool cross with killer view showing off a different side of the city + landscape that many residents haven't even seen.
+The road towards the top gets pretty tough for sedans, better to visit in groups in case you run across a pack of hungry barrio dogs.

 ---